- Attend Events

 The Naval History & Heritage Command (NHHC), located on the historic Washington Navy Yard in Washington, DC is the official program of the Depart of the Navy.
 The NHHC is home to the Underwater Archaeology Branch (UAB) which serves to manage, research, conserve, and interpret the Navy's collection of sunken and terrestrial military craft.
 This includes over 2,500 shipwrecks and 14,000 aircraft wrecks dispersed around the globe.

 The NHHC Underwater Archaeology Branch serves four main functions:

 Interns can expect to work on tasks such as: Preparing, undertaking, or following up on field investigations; Conducting extensive archaeological and historical research at local and national archives; Preparing, reviewing, editing or preparing reports; Conserving and cataloguing artifacts; Assisting with artifact inventory, management, and loan programs; Developing a photo database of past field projects; Participating in public outreach and education initiatives such as tours, lectures, and presentations; Creating public outreach and education materials such as blogs and brochures.

 National Museum of African Art Internship

-The Smithsonian National Museum of African Art has the largest publicly held collection of traditional and contemporary African art in the United States.
-This collection includes more than 12,000 objects representing nearly every country in Africa dating from ancient to contemporary times, and includes sculptures, textiles, photography, pottery, paintings, jewelry, works on paper, and video art.
+The Smithsonian National Museum of African Art has the largest publicly held collection of the arts of Africa in the United States.
+Diverse in terms of geography, time period and geography, this collection includes more than 12,000 objects representing nearly every country in Africa dating from the 11th century to contemporary times, and includes sculptures, textiles, photography, pottery, paintings, jewelry, works on paper, and video art.

 The museum's mission, achieved through its research, collections, exhibitions, and programs, is to foster the global appreciation of the visual arts of Africa, the cradle of humanity, and its diasporas.